synnksou/react-mqtt-chat-online/readme.md

 2. Install [Yarn](https://yarnpkg.com/getting-started/install).
 3. Clone the repository and navigate to the project directory.
 4. Run `yarn install` to install the dependencies.
-5. Create a `.env` file and add the following variables:
-6. Run `yarn dev` to start the development server.
+5. Run `yarn dev` to start the development server.

 ## License